1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Stalin.md

+---
+tags:
+ - "History"
+ - "Lysenkoism"
+ - "People"
+---
 - Was regularly called the greatest scientific genius despite no scientific work.[^1]
  - Lysenko became his favorite.[^2][^3]
  - For the LAAAS Lysenko gave Stalin his own list that was passed with no election.[^4]
  - He was not a scientist.[^5]